Homosexuality in Japan: Meiji Japan

 As Japan progressed into the Meiji era, same-sex practices continued, taking on new forms.
-However, there was a growing animosity towards same-sex practices.
-Despite the animosity, nanshoku continued, specifically the samurai version of nanshoku, and it became the dominant expression of homosexuality during the Meiji period.Nanshoku practices became associated with the Satsuma region of Japan, the reason being that this area was deeply steeped in the nanshoku samurai tradition of the Tokugawa period.
+However, there was a growing animosity towards same-sex practices which with contact with western academic production on psychopathology came to be seen as a mental illness.
+Despite the animosity, nanshoku continued, specifically the samurai version of nanshoku, and it became the dominant expression of homosexuality during the Meiji period.

+Nanshoku practices became associated with the Satsuma region of Japan, the reason being that this area was deeply steeped in the nanshoku samurai tradition of the Tokugawa period.
 Also, when the Satsuma oligarchs supported the restoration of power to the emperor, they were put into positions of power, allowing nanshoku practices to be brought more into the spotlight during this time period.
 Satsuma also made up the majority of the newly created Japanese navy, thus associating the navy with nanshoku practices.
 Though during this time Japan briefly adopted anti-sodomy laws in an attempt to modernize its code (more on this below), the laws were repealed when French legalist Gustave Boissonade advised adopting a similar legal code to France's.
 Moreover, nanshoku flourished during the time of the Sino- and Russo-Japanese wars, due to the association of the warrior code of the samurai with nationalism.
 This led to close associations between the Bushidō samurai code, nationalism, and homosexuality.
 After the Russo-Japanese War, however, the practice of nanshoku began to die down and receive pushback.